dddrrreee/cs140e-24win/labs/9-device-int/README.md

 ------------------------------------------------------------------------
 ### Housekeeping:

-The uart lab was pretty rough.
-We've made a couple changes to hopefully make things more smooth:
-  1. Many people would hit the same hard bugs.
-So, in the future:  If you hit anything interesting write it up and post Ed.
-This will count towards your extension credit especially if it helps a bunch of people.
-It also gives us a good record of what kind of traps nailed people.

-  2. To make things easy for switching we will always include a `libpi.a` in each lab: this will make it easy to flip back and forth from your libpi to a (hopefully) working staff version rather than messing around in your `libpi` directory.
+To make things easy for switching we will always include a `staff/libpi.a` in each lab: this will make it easy to flip back and forth from your libpi to a (hopefully) working staff version rather than messing around in your `libpi` directory.

 Whenever you hit an "impossible error" I would always recommend flipping back to a clean state and seeing if it is still there.
 If so there's likely some issue with your environment (your pi, your
 laptop, the USB cable, etc).

-   3. If you have any further suggestions, let us know!

 ------------------------------------------------------------------------
 ### Part 1: use the vector register: `1-vector-base`